adilkubilaybayer/Intruder_Detector/README.md

             EITHER REPLACE !!!!
 WITH YOUR USERNAME
                         OR
-            USE TOTALLY DIFFERENT PATH !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+            USE TOTALLY DIFFERENT PATH

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 ############################################################

-How it works?
+-How it works?

-It simply saves image if a certain amount of change happened in the webcam.
++It simply saves image if a certain amount of change happened in the webcam.

                              DEUTSCH